Week of February 5: The Power of Critiques

 Friday, February 10—Putting Critiques into Action

 I think I’ve written about the writer I met last year in the cab from the SCBWI/LA conference to the airport.
-She’s the woman who has been working on the same picture book manuscript for ten years.
+She’s the woman who has been working on the same picture book for ten years.
 “My critique group has been helping me a lot,” she said.
-Then there’s the woman I met in a critique setting who began by saying, “I know you all told me to make changes in this.
-But I brought it back the way it was, just to see if you’d changed your mind.”
+Then there’s the woman I met in a critique setting who began by saying, “I know you all suggested that I make changes in this, but I brought it back the way it was just to see if you’d have a different opinion this time.”

 Everyone listens and hears differently.
-Here are some things that stand out to me when I’m hearing critiques.
-These are the first things I know I need to pay attention to:
+Here are some things that stand out to me when I’m hearing critiques that are things I know I need to pay attention to:

-3. When someone says something so true (or wonderful or creative), that I can’t believe I didn’t think of it earlier;
+3. When someone says something so true, I can’t believe I didn’t realize it earlier.

-4. When the group reads my manuscript aloud and I hear a voice other than my own reading it, stumbling over it, and trying to figure it out;
+4. When the group reads my manuscript aloud and I hear a voice other than my own reading it.

-6. Someone suggests something that makes me uncomfortable.
-(That is almost always a sign that I need to listen to what I’m being told.)
+6. Someone suggests something and it makes me uncomfortable.
+(That is always a sign that I need to listen to what I’m being told.)